Spanish Goat Association Bylaws

 Section 1.1 Title

-The Association shall be known as the National Spanish Goat Association here in after called “the association”, and shall at all times be operated and conducted as a non-profit corporation in accordance with the laws of the State of Tennessee providing for such organizations and by which it shall acquire all such rights as granted to associations of this kind.
+The Association shall be known as the Spanish Goat Association here in after called “the association”, and shall at all times be operated and conducted as a non-profit corporation in accordance with the laws of the State of Tennessee providing for such organizations and by which it shall acquire all such rights as granted to associations of this kind.

 Section 1.2 Objects

-The purpose of the Association shall be to recognize the Spanish Goats as a distinct breed in order to protect their ancient, rare, and unique heritage; to collect, record, and preserve the pedigrees of Spanish Goats to maintain a breeding registry to be known as the NSGA Herd Book, and to stimulate and regulate any and all other matters such as may pertain to the history, breeding, exhibition, publicity, sale or improvements of this breed.
+The purpose of the Association shall be to recognize the Spanish Goats as a distinct breed in order to protect their ancient, rare, and unique heritage; to collect, record, and preserve the pedigrees of Spanish Goats to maintain a breeding registry to be known as the SGA Herd Book, and to stimulate and regulate any and all other matters such as may pertain to the history, breeding, exhibition, publicity, sale or improvements of this breed.

 Section 1.3 Principal Place of Business

 The principal place of business for the SGA shall be in the state, or Canada, in which the current Registrar resides, but its members or officers may be residents of any state, territory or country.
 Business may be carried on at any place convenient to such members or officials that may be participating.
 The headquarters of this "Association" may not be moved from the boundaries of the United States.

 A) There shall be three (3) classes of membership:

 Annual: Annual members shall be voting members so long as their membership is current by dues, and annually for renewal on or before January 2nd.